UnluckyForSome/McMinimap/README.md

 # Usage

  - Download the entire structure.
- - Update the settings section in McMinimap.py to point towards your recording file (currently there is a sample recording file set up)
+ - Update the settings section in McMinimap.py to point towards your recording file (currently there is a sample recording file set up).
- - Hit run and check the output!
+ - Hit run and check the output, which is currently set to the same directory as the script.

 Alternatively, the script can be run in "Module Mode" which allows it to be called  from elsewhere - e.g: